defnot001/every-scoreboard/README.md

 - the `-S` flag will set the path of the stats folder.
 It's usually found at `.minecraft/saves/<world>/stats`, or `<server>/world/stats`.
 It should contain plenty of JSON files.

-There are 4 __optional__ tags.
-If you have a custom scoreboard made for dig's, you can set their name and they will get updated:
+There are 5 __optional__ tags.
+If you have a custom scoreboard made for digs, you can set their name and they will get updated:
 - `--dig="<name>"` sets the name of the general dig scoreboard (counts all blocks mined)
 - `--picks="<name>"` sets the name of all type pick uses (netherite, diamond, iron...)
 - `--shovels="<name>"` sets the name of all type shovel uses
 - `--axes="<name>"` sets the name of all type axe uses
+- `--hoes="<name>"` sets the name of all type hoe uses

 The program will generate a datapack at `datapacks/every-scoreboard-<version>`.
 Make sure you have a backup of your world *just in case* something goes wrong.
 Drag it to your world's datapacks folder,